lukecharman/MockMarksExample/MockMarks/README.md

 ## Still To Do
 * Refactor Loader into smaller methods, tests should not need touching.
+* Refactor Writer into smaller methods and test as much as you can.
-* Use Codable for the JSON in/out stuff.
+* Refactor to use Codable for the JSON in/out stuff.

 * Decide on how error is represented in the json.
 * Write some decent documentation including "What can i mock?" list of things in the JSON that are acceptable